vinitshahdeo/portfolio/README.md

 # Portfolio — Vinit Shahdeo

-Welcome to the repository hosting the source code of my personal portfolio to showcase my work and skills using [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com/) CSS.
+Welcome to the repository hosting the source code of my portfolio to showcase my work and skills using [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com/) CSS.

 The site is live at [vinitshahdeo.netlify.app](https://vinitshahdeo.netlify.app) and it's deployed on Netlify.